mrhamana/monkey-go/monkey_notes/Monkey-Go/Parsing.md

 ### The Infamous Let
 The let statement in out code looks like this . "let **IDENTIFIER** = **EXPRESSION** "Before we move on , there's an important difference between statements and expressions.
 Expressions outputs something .
 For example, 2+3 returns 5 so it's an expression.
 Whereas statements don't .
 Using let doesn't return anything thus it's a statement.
 Again , to make it clear , __Statements don't return values whereas expressions do__.

+## A Short Note for Interfaces in Golang

+This took me soo long to understand just because it's not a common functionality and I am not familiar with the concept.
+An interface is a group of methods which is grouped to perform a specific task and they work together to achieve a certain goal.
+For example , i want to build a car .
+Then i make an interface **BuildCar** and inside that I'll add methods like __putwheel__ , __addengine__ , __assemblecar__ ,etc. All we're doing is grouping like method signature inside the interface .This helps to make the code modular and easy to write .
+Rather than write every functions differently , make an interface which groups like methods.
+Golang takes this as a datatype soo if i want to add an interface , i can just do

+`func buildMeACar(maker MakeCar) {`
+`maker.makeEngine()
+`maker.putTire()
+`maker.assembleCar()}`